l-monninger/young-flock/README.md

 # young-flock
 `Young Flock` is an experimental intelligence project.
+It is equal parts learning opportunity and fever dream (more literally than you might expect).

 It is motivated by a fundamental belief that human-beings benefit most greatly from encountering things they do not initially understand.